matfior/interview-data-engineer/README.md

 ## Overview

-This project implements a complete data pipeline for processing sales data.
-The pipeline includes:
+This project implements a complete data pipeline for processing sales data, including:

-1. Data ingestion and cleaning
+- Data ingestion and cleaning
-2. Database integration with PostgreSQL
+- PostgreSQL database integration
-3. Airflow orchestration
+- Airflow orchestration
-4. dbt transformations
+- dbt transformations
-5. Data quality tests
+- Data quality tests

 ## Architecture

-The solution is fully containerized using Docker and includes the following components:
+The solution is fully containerized using Docker with these components:
 - **PostgreSQL**: Database for storing raw and transformed data
 - **Airflow**: Workflow orchestration tool
 - **dbt**: Data transformation tool